-Table~\ref{tab:train-vs-holdout} compares per-world summary statistics across train and holdout sets.
-Per-world Gold Cost and OptCost are computed as $\mathrm{sum} / k$ where $k$ is the number of worlds.
+Table~\ref{tab:prompt-vs-holdout} compares per-world summary statistics across prompt and holdout sets.
+Per-world reference cost and OptCost are computed as $\mathrm{sum} / k$ where $k$ is the number of worlds.
 The close agreement confirms that holdout worlds are drawn from the same generating distribution.